ConnectedSystems/Streamfall.jl/docs/src/examples/calibration/calibration.md

     MaxTime=60.0
 );

-# Could calibrate a specific node, assuming all nodes upstream have already been calibrated
+# A specific node can also be calibrated, assuming all nodes upstream have already been
+# calibrated.
-# Set `calibrate_all=true` to calibrate all upstream nodes as well.
+# Otherwise, set `calibrate_all=true` to calibrate all upstream nodes as well.
 # To produce the results shown below, the node upstream from the dam was calibrated an
 # additional 2 hours.
 # calibrate!(